 If you or a loved one is struggling with obsessive compulsive disorder, finding the right treatment can be a challenge.
 We’re here to help you determine whether the care we offer is the right fit.

-Learn about OCD treatment at Belmont Behavioral Hospital in Philadelphia, PA
+Learn about OCD treatment at Belmont Behavioral Health System in Philadelphia, PA

 Obsessive-compulsive disorder, which is often referred to as OCD, is a mental health condition that is marked by symptoms such as compulsive actions and unwarranted thoughts.
 Those who grapple with OCD experience severe upset and pain that often interrupts their everyday lives to a point where they are struggling to be happy and productive.
 For some, panic attacks are common, while others are afflicted with feelings of disgust and unease.
 To avoid these behaviors, individuals might go to great lengths to avoid people, places, or things that bring about their symptoms of OCD.